sgibson91/bump-jhub-image-action/.github/PULL_REQUEST_TEMPLATE.md

 - <!-- Enter details of changed filename here -->
 -

-### What should a reviewer concetrate their feedback on?
+### What should a reviewer concentrate their feedback on?
 <!-- You can use this section to request specific feedback.
 We recommend using check boxes. -->